juliankrispel/bishbosh/readme.md

 :scream: :scream: :scream: :scream: :scream: :scream:

-## Idea: A language for scripting command line interfaces:
+## Idea: A small language for scripting command line interfaces:

 What if you had a dsl for cli's that:
 - is very restricted and easy to learn for the sole purpose of writing clis